return to Seed Program main page

 image-20180628134313-1

-• Only buy seed only from reputable sources.
+• Buy only from reputable sources.

-• Never buy seed that isn’t labeled.
+• Never buy unlabeled seed.

 • Be aware of certification and patent restrictions.

-Seed Retailers
+Retailers should:

-• Do not sell carry-over seed from the previous year with an expired label.
+• Do not sell seed with expired labels.

-• Keep copies of original labels
+• Keep copies of original labels.

-• Obtain a permit for labeling seed.
+• Obtain a permit to label seed.

 • Label seed completely and accurately.

 Expected performance of the seed should be based on varietal characteristics and the quality factors listed on the label.
-Without a label, there is no declaration of capability and no proof the seed is actually intended for planting purposes.
+Without a label, there is no declaration of capability and no proof the seed is intended for planting purposes.
 Without proof, it can be difficult, if not impossible; to seek damages from a seed seller if a consumer believes the seed didn’t perform as expected.

 All seed offered for sale in containers or in bulk for sowing purposes in Minnesota must have attached a seed label containing the information required by the Minnesota Seed Law (Minnesota Statutes, section 21.82).
 Proper labeling is the responsibility of the person or firm whose name appears on the label as the labeler.
 There are no exceptions to this requirement.

 This category of seed applies to farmers who are planting corn, soybean, or cover crop for livestock for example.
 Make sure that seed has a full label, and example label is provided below.
-If you are buying seed from a bulk bin, the seller should have a label nearby that is accessible, and should be provided with the bulk certificate.
+If you are buying seed from a bulk bin, the seller should have a label nearby that is accessible and should be provided with the bulk certificate.

 For classes of certified seed, proof of certification is required in the form of a certified seed label or bulk certificate issued by a recognized seed certification agency.

-Weed Seed (If Present): 0.01%
+Pure Seed: 99.90%Weed Seed (If Present): 0.01%Other Crop: 0.01%

-Total: Germination Plus Hard (Dormant) Seed (Optional): N/A %
+Germination: 94%Hard (Dormant) Seed (If Present): N/A %Total: Germination Plus Hard (Dormant) Seed (Optional): N/A %

-Noxious Weed Seeds (Name of Each Present): None
+Noxious Weed Seeds (Name of Each Present): NoneNumber Per Pound: N/A

-Germination Test Date (Month and Year): 1/18
+Origin (State or foreign Country): MinnesotaGermination Test Date (Month and Year): 1/18

 Labeler’s Name: John Doe Seed Co.